-Fundations is a multisensory, structured, systematic, cumulative, and explicit program with a clear and thoroughly documented research basis.
+Fundations is built on a clear and thoroughly documented research basis.
 Since the publication of Fundations, several impact and efficacy studies of thousands of kindergarten and first-grade students have been performed in schools across the United States.

 The consensus across these studies is that, when implemented properly, students using Fundations in Tiers 1 and 2 achieve greater gains in foundational literacy skills compared to students using programs previously implemented by the schools.
-These results held with English language learners (ELL) as well.
+These results held with English learners (ELs) as well.